 Clean Air Day: The best electric vehicles of 2019

 Thursday 20 June marks Clean Air Day.
-Its aim is to highlight the simple things we can do to improve air quality, and this year’s event is hopes to highlight the difference you can make by stepping into an electric vehicle.
+Its aim is to encourage the public to partake in simple ways to improve air quality.
+This year’s event is hopes to highlight the difference you can make by stepping into an electric vehicle.

 Whether they’re petrol, diesel or hybrid, new cars are cleaner than they’ve ever been.
 However, the best way to reduce emissions completely is to increase uptake of all-electric vehicles.